Justin Bieber Just Pissed Off The Wrong People — Parents

 @PAshowbiz @PA @justinbieber sorry I paid all that 🤑for my daughter to see u in concert these kids made you— Kathleen (@madgray) October 24, 2016

-Other parents are threatening to pull funds for future Bieber shows if this is the behavior they can expect to be greeted with.
+Other parents are threatening to pull funds for future Bieber shows if this is the behaviour they can expect to be greeted with.

 @justinbieber if my daughter spent money coming to ur show and u walked off stage, I would personally get my money back off u. #LittlePrick😡— Armstrong (@steve2682) October 25, 2016